lm2r/lmrun/service/README.md

 ## Fixed private IPs
 *power users only*

 The Kubernetes DNS system integrated with VMs covers all use cases but requires a K3s server.
 It's still possible to assign a known private IP to an AWS instance without a running K3s server.
 The mesh stack creates a private network interface in each zone of the main region (6 in us-east-1).
+Note that the associated IPs don't work across clouds.

 1. Launch your server VM in a zone mapping to an IP.
 ```yaml